This post contains affiliate links and We may qualify for a commission if you use them

 Deep cycle battery

-A deep cycle battery is designed to supply a constant and steady supply of power.
+A deep-cycle battery is designed to supply a constant and steady supply of power.
 This allows them to run for a long time until discharged (up to 80%) and then recharged.

-So instead of providing a surge of power over a short period of time a deep cycle battery will provide a constant charge over a longer period of power.
+So instead of providing a surge of power over a short period of time, a deep cycle battery will provide a constant charge over a longer period of power.
 This allows them to sustain loads in 12v or 24v systems including solar systems.

 The battery is characterized by thicker and fewer plates compared to the thin plates of the starter battery.
-There is less surface to react with the electrolyte so current release is slower therefore ideal for a steady draw.
+There is less surface to react with the electrolyte so the current release is slower therefore ideal for a steady draw.

-You can also a hybrid battery in a solar system but it won’t last as long as a true deep cycle battery.
+You can also a hybrid battery in a solar system but it won’t last as long as a true deep-cycle battery.

-Qualities of a Good Marine battery
+Qualities of a Good Marine Battery

 So it is important to be able to pick out a good quality battery.